Presencial, Online, Streaming

 • Case studies: Practical examples of companies with different capital structures, analysis of real cases and discussion of results.

 TOPIC 2.
-Sources of Financing
+Sources of financing

 Objectives: